What We Do Matters

 Chief Health Care Officer

-As chief health care officer, Janis M. Orlowski, M.D., MACP, focuses on the interface between the health care delivery system and academic medicine, especially to how academic medical centers can leverage their expertise in research and innovation to support emerging reforms.
+As chief health care officer, Janis M. Orlowski, M.D., MACP, focuses on the interface between the health care delivery system and academic medicine, especially how academic medical centers can leverage their expertise in research and innovation to support emerging reforms.
 She leads several AAMC groups, including the Council of Teaching Hospitals and Health Systems, which represents the interests of approximately 400 major teaching hospitals and health systems, including 64 Veterans Affairs medical centers.

 Dr. Orlowski joined the AAMC after serving as the chief operating officer and chief medical officer of MedStar Washington Hospital Center, Washington, D.C.
 From 2004-2013, Dr. Orlowski oversaw the medical staff, clinical care, quality, patient safety, medical risk, perioperative services, ambulatory care, and medical education programs.